Copto-Arabic literature: Theology and philosophy

 Copto-Arabic theology prior to the 13th century was primarily didactic, pastoral and apologetico-polemic (directed at either other Christian denominations or Islam).
 In the 13th century there was a turn towards a more systematic, even encyclopaedic, approach based in logic and philosophy and heavily influenced by Islamic kalām.
 Theologians of this period produced works very similar in style to the summae being produced at the same time in the Latin West.

 The most prominent theologians of the Copto-Arabic renaissance were al-Ṣafī ibn al-ʿAssāl, al-Muʾtaman ibn al-ʿAssāl, Ibn al-Rāhib, Ibn Kabar, al-Makīn Jirjis ibn al-ʿAmīd and Yūḥannā ibn Sabbāʿ.

 Allography

 William Worrell argues that Coptic went through three stages in its contact with Arabic.
 First, it borrowed the odd Arabic word.
-Second, while still a living language, some texts were written in Arabic but in Coptic script (a practice known as allography).
+Second, while Coptic was still a living language, some texts were written in Arabic but in Coptic script (a practice known as allography).
 Finally, after having been completely supplanted as the spoken language by Arabic, Coptic was rendered as needed in Arabic script.

 There is a fragmentary 13th-century manuscript in Arabic in Coptic script containing some of the Sayings of the Desert Fathers.
 It provides valuable information about the vernacular pronunciation of Arabic in Egypt at that time.
 The same practice in the case of Syriac script is known as Garshuni.
 The Copto-Arabic Sayings was probably created by one who spoke Arabic but was either educated in and more comfortable writing in Coptic or else saw Coptic script as the prestige written form for a religious work.

+Medieval Arabic blockprinting produced some examples of amulets with Coptic lettering of Arabic text.